 If you have a valid passport, the DVLA may use your current passport photo for your new licence.
 But they need your permission to do so.

 To complete the online application, you must pay £20 by credit or debit card.
 You should get a confirmation email from the DVLA once you’ve applied.

 Expect to get your replacement photo ID driving licence through the post within a week.
 The DVLA no longer issues paper counterparts.

-Should you then find your old licence at a later date in the end, you're meant to return it through the post to DVLA, Swansea, SA99 1AB
+Should you then find your old licence at a later date, you need to return it through the post to DVLA, Swansea, SA99 1AB.

 For more information, check out our guide on driving licence categories and codes.